InvadingOctopus/octopuskit/README.md

 # OctopusKit 👾🐙⚙️

-A flexible composition-based game engine written in Swift for iOS, macOS and tvOS.
+A composition-based game engine written in Swift for iOS, macOS and tvOS.
 Built upon Apple's SpriteKit, GameplayKit, Metal and SwiftUI technologies.

+Use a flexible Entity-Component-System architecture to dynamically modify game behavior, and use the declarative SwiftUI syntax to quickly design a fluid, scalable user interface.

 1. [Examples](#examples)
 2. [Overview](#overview)